variint/variint.github.io/wiki/_sources/intro.md

-# Datasceyence
+# Wiki

 Hello everyone!

-This is a document with everything I come across that has to do with deep learning and ophthalmology.
+This is my (constantly changing) jupyterbook with my favourite deep learning topics!
+A lot of stuff may be wrong, please make sure to read proper sources from the internet before using this mess <3

 ```{tableofcontents}
 ```